jmoenig/Snap/server/notes.md

       + Currently, I am sharing them but I think this will be confusing since the user might use `receivedMessage` block thinking it can be used with `doSocketMessage`...
       + Change this?
 TODO

+      + Enter and Exit should be only added to the Hat block for socket messages and should be ignored if they are active for the Hat block...
+      + TODO

++ The `receiveMessage` block should also listen for network requests.
+That is, we should fire a message when we receive a socket message

 ## Automated Testing thoughts
 + I would like to do TDD with this but I need some way to test it...
 + I might be able to build a little framework around the Javascript world object and interact with it programmatically